Prospective Graduate Students

 For an overview of lab values and policies, please refer to the POIS lab manual.

-Read more about Clinical Psychology Ph.D. program at the University of Louisville on our website.
-Application instructions can be found here.
-Please note that application fee waivers are available from the university and department.
-The department fee waiver is for applicants from marginalized and/or underrepresented groups.
+Read more about Clinical Psychological Science Ph.D. program at the University of Louisville on our website.
+Application instructions can be found in our program brochure.
+For more information about our doctoral programs, consider attending the virtual Information Session on Oct 8th from 5:30 to 6:30pm EDT organized by Drs.
+Sara Bufferd and Marci DeCaro.
+Please note that application fee waivers are available from the university.

-If you need resources for preparing your application (or deciding if you should apply in the first place), I recommend Dr. Mitch Prinstein's Uncensored Advice for Applying to Graduate School in Clinical Psychology and PsychResearchList.
-To get feedback on your personal/research statement, check out the Application Statement Feedback Program.
+If you need resources for preparing your application (or deciding if you should apply in the first place), see Dr. Mitch Prinstein's Uncensored Advice for Applying to Graduate School in Clinical Psychology and PsychResearchList.
+The Psychology Ph.D.
+Wiki lists Ph.D. programs that are accepting students this cycle.
+For resources for your personal/research statement, check out the Application Statement Feedback Program and examples of personal statements compiled by Drs.
+Craig Rodriguez-Seijas and Jessica Schleider.

 FAQs